elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 <Body bodyContent={<Results />}/>
 ```

-OK, now you should see the same functionality, but with some styles.
-Results
+OK, now you should see the same functionality, but with some styles. `Results`
 has some additional parameters we can configure.
 Additionally, we could now
-add Paging and PagingInfo.
+add `Paging` and `PagingInfo`.

 ```jsx
 import {